 - Thalassemia: The condition is characterized when the body produces an abnormal form of hemoglobin that causes premature destruction of RBCs.
 1

-- Aplastic anemia: This rare form of anemia is caused due to the decrease in normal levels of RBCs, White Blood Cells (WBCs) and Platelets in the blood.
+- Aplastic anemia: This rare form of anemia is caused due to a decrease in normal levels of RBCs, White Blood Cells (WBCs), and Platelets in the blood.
 1

 - Fatigue and loss of energy

 - Cold hands and feet

 Not having enough iron in your blood can make it difficult to lose weight.
 If you consistently feel tired and lack energy, it’s difficult to motivate yourself to get proper exercise, and weight gain becomes more probable.

 Anemia and Weight Loss

 Anemia can lead to weight loss if another medical condition accompanies it.
 For instance, people with cancer may be anemic and display significant weight loss.
 If you have gone through weight loss surgery, you may develop anemia due to not getting enough vitamins and minerals in your diet.

 Uterine fibroids are benign, or non-cancerous, growths or tumors located in or on the uterus.
 They can grow in various areas, either as a single fibroid or in clusters.
 They can be as tiny as a seed or grow as large as a melon.
 The following symptoms often accompany fibroids, even though many women experience no symptoms at all: